ViyathAraliya/MeetMyDoctor/README.md

         - Description: queue number
         - Type: Number
         - Requied: Yes
+    + status
+        - Descriptions: Whether the appointment is confirmed/not confirmed/discarded.
+If discared, this 'Appointment' document will be deleted and 'queueNumbers' of all 'Appointment' documents will be recalculated.

     + description
         - Description: any additional information about patient, example:- Symptoms, Disease